ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 To create new schematics, there are some guidelines that you must follow: the scans MUST have the same footprint for each level of the hut; the scans must contain the hut's block, for example the Builder's Hut block for the [Builder's Hut](../../source/buildings/builder); the hut block need to be exactly at the same place and have the same rotation for each level

-Ensure you are building your custom hut outside of colony border.
-When placing the hut block inside the custom hut, Shift-right-click to place without activating it.
-Now you can scan and save the schematic.
+Ensure you are building your custom hut outside of any colony borders.
+When placing the hut block inside the custom hut, shift+right click to place it without activating it.
+Then you can scan and save the schematic.

 [1.18]
 The scans' filenames need to follow the naming convention: {StyleName}/{HutName}{HutLevel}.blueprint.
 For example, for the Builder's Huts with the MyOwn style, we would have: